jubertroldan/Starbucks/README.md

 ## Conclusion/Result:

-as a baseline model, we used logistic regression model that has been optimized using GridsearchCV to select best parameters. with an AUC of 0.75 and F1 score somewhere on 0.7. a decent one for baseline model which can be further improved by exploring further additional features in the future.
+as a baseline model, we used logistic regression model that has been optimized using GridsearchCV to select best parameters. with an AUC of 0.75 a decent one for baseline model which can be further improved by exploring further additional features in the future.

 I also implemented a Random Forest Classifier tuning the hyperparameters to improve its performace which recorded and AUC of 0.79 which is better the the previous classifer

+in order to validate the model performance even further, I implemented KFold validation which resulted to a score of 0.71 on the improved model by 0.04.

 if time permits, i can consider other features to build such as how long has the last offer/discount been approved